y2k4life/StealthTechRayTracer/README.md

 **Naming Convention** For primitive objects that collide with .Net BCL will be prefixed with `Rt` (Ray Tracer).
 This started with `Color` and `Tuple`.
 Even though the BCL does not have a `Matrix` for consistency matrix will have `Rt` therefore it is  `RtMatrix`.
 Using `System` namespace can cause some issues.

 **Tools** [CodeRush](https://www.devexpress.com/Products/CodeRush/) for refactoring and code clean.
 [NCrunch](https://www.ncrunch.net/) to automate running test and to provide information relating to code coverage.

+## Resources

+* [Linear Algebra from MIT](https://ocw.mit.edu/courses/mathematics/18-06sc-linear-algebra-fall-2011/) Quality is bad, but great videos and it is MIT need I say more.
+I pulled to test for Matrices from here.